 If we continue forward with the opportunity, our next step is to create a formal loss pick and price the risk.

-At the underwriting meeting, following the walk-through, we review the evaluation package prepared by the Loss Prevention Consultant following the client site walk-through.
-The Loss Prevention Consultant is also available by phone to discuss any specifics risks or to elaborate on things the prospective client is doing well.
+At the underwriting meeting, following the walk-through, we review the evaluation package prepared by the Safety Professional following the client site walk-through.
+The Safety Professional is also available by phone to discuss any specifics risks or to elaborate on things the prospective client is doing well.

 The committee then establishes a price for the risk.
-Coupled with the insurance price is the price for the SOS Consulting services, which is the investment made by the client to improve safety culture and the first step in lowering the cost of insurance over time.
+Coupled with the insurance price is the price for the SOS Safety Solutions services, which is the investment made by the client to improve safety culture and the first step in lowering the cost of insurance over time.